-- Working with the SENCO and the child's parents an analysis of the child's needs will be undertaken by the Early Years practitioner when trying to identify what SEN support is required. - Support is put into place and is reviewed regularly to ensure that the support is matched to need. - More specialist assessment will take place if there is no improvement in the child's progress. - This will be organised by the SENCO with the agreement of the parents.
+- Working with the SENCO and the child's parents an analysis of the child's needs will be undertaken by the class teacher when trying to identify barriers to learning. - More specialist assessment will take place if there is no improvement in the child's progress.
+This will be organised by the SENCO with the agreement of the parents.